 Location.
 34° 30.524′ N, 120° 13.692′ W. Marker is near Buellton, California, in Santa Barbara County.
-Marker can be reached from San Julian Road half a mile south of California Route 1.
+Marker can be reached from San Julian Road, half a mile south of California Route 1.
+Marker may be accessed from trail at west end of parking lot.
 Touch for map.
-Marker may be accessed from trail at west end of parking lot.
 Marker is in this post office area: Buellton CA 93427, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 16 miles of this marker, measured as the crow flies.
-The Past and Future Las Cruces Adobe (here, next to this marker); Gaviota Pass (approx. 1.6 miles away); Arroyo Hondo Fish Passage & Upstream Habitat Restoration (approx. 5.6 miles away); Bit O' Denmark (approx. 7.9 miles away); Mission Santa Ines (approx. 7.9 miles away); La Purisima Mission - 1 Mile (approx. 14.7 miles away); La Purisima Mission State Historic Park (approx. 15.7 miles away).
+The Past and Future Las Cruces Adobe (here, next to this marker); Gaviota Pass (approx. 1.6 miles away); Arroyo Hondo Fish Passage & Upstream Habitat Restoration (approx. 5.6 miles away); Bit O' Denmark (approx. 7.9 miles away); Mission Santa Inιz (approx. 7.9 miles away); Los Olivos 1887 (approx. 12.6 miles away); Rancho De Los Olivos Farmhouse (approx. 12.6 miles away); La Purisima Mission (approx. 14.7 miles away).